Scholars

 Name: Jalisa T. Nurse Title: PhD Candidate | Department of Biology, Howard University Email: jalisa.taylor@bison.howard.edu TL1 Research Topic: Post-transcriptional regulatory processes in E. coli: regulation and function of sRNAs and RNA modi…

-Name: Jalisa T. Nurse
+Name: Jalisa T. Nurse, PhD

 Email: jalisa.taylor@bison.howard.edu